MakoWish/Faitour/samples/README.md

-# Fingerprinting Samples
+# Service Fingerprinting Samples

-## About
+## About these Samples

 Within this directory, you will find some sample fingerprints that will help you to fool NMAP scans into thinking the emulated services are the versions you choose.
+Some services only require a fingerprint, but some also include logon banners or server banners.
+Be sure to adjust these to your preferences when placing them into your `./config.yml`.

 ## Adding Fingerprints